-The Grand Prix is definitely top of the list when it comes to things to do with the kids and we’re already revving up for the 2018 Formula 1 Singapore Airlines Singapore Grand Prix: it’s happening this weekend, folks!
+The Grand Prix is definitely top of the list when it comes to things to do with the kids.
+We’re already revving up for the 2019 Formula 1 Singapore Airlines Singapore Grand Prix: it’s happening soon (20–22 September, folks!)
 Circuit Park spanning Marina Bay and beyond will come alive covering an area of approximately 80 football fields (wowsers).
-The racing spans parkland and cityscapes, showing off the city in all its glittering glory for the tenth edition of this amazing night race.
+The racing spans parkland and cityscapes, showing off the city in all its glittering glory for the 11th edition of this amazing night race.
 This is an iconic Singapore experience, so don’t miss out!

-Kids into cars will particularly love this weekend, with racing heroes leading the charge.
-This year Jay Chou, The Killers, Dua Lipa and even Sekai no Owari are racing into town alongside other fantastic artists from all over the world to entertain the masses.
-Even for families who aren’t into motorsports, it’s hard to resist getting swept up in the excitement of the weekend: we’re talking street closures, food trucks and a fantastic festival atmosphere, not to mention the thrill of watching a night-time race.
+Kids into cars will particularly love the weekend, although note that children under seven are required to have a signed indemnity agreement for admission into the Circuit Park (it can be obtained at the gates or here).
+Even for families who aren’t into motorsports, it’s hard to resist getting swept up in the excitement of the weekend: we’re talking awesome entertainment, street closures, food trucks and a fantastic festival atmosphere, not to mention the thrill of watching a night-time race.
 Stock up on noise cancelling headphones and get down there!

 * Families have a great time at F1 Circuit Park and all children are welcome, but keep in mind that there’s plenty of walking involved, plus crowds – and noise.
 Collapsible baby buggies can be brought into Circuit Park, but not into the grandstand area.
 So if you do want to bring little ones, know that you’ll need to take plenty of breaks – or be prepared to do lots of piggy backs.